Plugins for OpenKAT: boefjes, whiskers and bits

 There are three types of plugins, deployed by OpenKAT to collect information, translate it into objects for the data model and then analyze it.
 Boefjes gather facts, Whiskers structure the information for the data model and Bits determine what you want to think about it; they are the business rules.
 Each action is cut into the smallest possible pieces.

-• Boefjes gather factual information, such as by calling an external scanning tool like nmap or using a database like shodan.
+• Boefjes gather factual information, such as by calling an external scanning tool like nmap or using a database like Shodan.

 • Whiskers analyze the information and turn it into objects for the data model in Octopoes.